galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 # Preprocessing

-The first step when we get count is to prepare them before clustering.
-It includes ({% cite amezquita2019orchestrating %}):
+The first step when we get our counts is to prepare them before we perform the clustering.
+This includes ({% cite amezquita2019orchestrating %}):

 1. **Selection and filtration of cells and genes based on quality metrics**